 Now fast forward to 2002.
 Here I was…working as a senior associate at one of the Big Four accounting firms paying my dues for supposedly a “better” and more “secure” future both from career and financial perspectives.
-To be honest, compared to our peers, I actually had a pretty respectful job and was earning decent income.
+To be honest, compared to my peers, I actually had a pretty respectful job and was earning a decent income.
 But I wasn’t satisfied.

 We have learned tremendously along the way.
-We have made some big and many small mistakes.
-But it was one big mistake that put a halt in our expansion and ultimately, drove me back to being employed again.
+We have made some big mistakes and many small mistakes.
+But it was one big mistake that put a halt in our expansion and ultimately drove me back to being employed again.
 One thing I learned dearly from that experience is that real estate can make you really wealthy but can also make you completely bankrupt.
 It comes down to 3 things: education, diligence and patience.
 Real estate is NOT a get-rich-quick investment.

 P.S.
-Ever wonder why “Cacoeli”?
+Ever wonder why we’re named “Cacoeli”?
 Remember my three kids: Caitlyn, Courtney & Elijah.
 They are the reason why I continue to invest in real estate, continue to learn and build, and continue to work damn hard for my investors.

 This is just the beginning…